Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 It then splits the resources into multiple virtual partitions with a small portion of the main resources.

-It customization process for cloud hosting and VPS hosting is a little different.
+It customization process for cloud and VPS-hosting is a little different.
 Before you buy a plan, it’s best to know what you’re getting into.

 Customizing A Cloud Hosting Server